 - Recommend Resource: Email Persuasion: Captivate and Engage Your Audience, Build Authority and Generate More Sales With Email Marketing

 - Description: Yes.
 This is writing blog posts.
 But here, you’re not writing content for $5 an hour.
 Instead, you’re writing content that gets links and shares.
-After All, this is what the client (well, smart clients) want.
+This is what the client (well, smart clients) want.

-- Example Target Market: Brian Dean, a well respected authority on linkable content, created a method called The Skyscraper Technique.
+- Example Target Market: Brian Dean, a well-respected authority on linkable content, created a method called The Skyscraper Technique.
 The technique involves finding a piece of content that already has a lot of links and making it better.
-There’s dozens of other popular frameworks for content that get shared.
-Specialize in one of them and you can make yourself very valuable.
+There are dozens of other popular frameworks for content that get shared.
+Specialize in one of them, and you can make yourself very valuable.

 - Recommend Resource: The Skyscraper Technique